 The water supply and sewage disposal bonds are repaid to bond holders over a 30-year period by annual principal and interest payments (debt service).
-In this manner, the initial costs of bond financing are spread over time and paid for by future customers who will benefit from the facilities, as well as by current customers.
+In this manner, the initial high cost of capital improvements is spread over time and paid for by future customers who will benefit from the facilities, as well as by current customers.
 The annual debt service on outstanding bonds is paid from operating funds.
-The primary funding source for the repayment of debt service is the revenue generated by water consumption and sewer usage charges.
-Ultimately, the rates set for these charges impact the water and sewer bills of our customers.
-The rate setting for water and sewer charges is performed annually in order to cover both operational and debt service costs (associated with the water supply and sewage disposal bonds).
-Debt service costs are influenced by the amount of water and sewer bond issuance necessary to fund the CIP.
+The primary funding source for the repayment of debt is the revenue generated by water consumption and sewer use charges.
+Water and sewer charges are set on an annual basis to cover both operational and debt service costs (associated with the water supply and sewage disposal bonds).
+It is through this capital project financing process that the size of the CIP impacts the size of water and sewer bond issues, the associated debt service costs, and, ultimately, our customers' water and sewer bills.